-It is clear from the survey that the food security situation has been improved particularly in the programme villages where only 1% of the families are facing food shortage in comparison to 3% of the control villages.
+It is clear from the survey that the food security situation has been improved particularly in the programme villages where nobody is facing food shortage in comparison to 1% of the control villages.
 While comparing the results with the previous year, the change is further significant.
-In 2013-14, 95% of the respondents were reported no food shortage which has increased to 99% 2014-15 in resulting in improved food security situation.
+In 2014-15, 99% of the respondents were reported no food shortage which has increased to 100% 2015-16 in resulting in improved food security situation.
 This difference is significance due to the increased crop production and cash income.